RecordPlayerAdvice.comUpdated May 2026

 Three things, and they all matter if you're serious about vinyl.

 A removable cartridge.
 The PS-LX3BT's cartridge is fixed.
-When the stylus wears out (typically after 500-1000 hours), you replace the stylus.
-You cannot upgrade the cartridge itself.
-The PS-LX5BT uses a standard removable headshell mount, so you can swap in an Ortofon 2M Red (around £85) or Audio-Technica VM95E (around £35) and hear a meaningful improvement.
-This is the single biggest differentiator.
+When the stylus wears out (typically after 500-1000 hours), you replace the stylus tip only.
+You cannot swap in a better cartridge body.
+The PS-LX5BT uses a standard removable headshell mount, so you can fit an Ortofon 2M Red (around £85) or Audio-Technica VM95E (around £35) when you're ready to hear what your records actually contain.
+This is the single biggest differentiator between the two models, and the reason most people who research before buying end up with the LX5BT.

 Gentler tracking at 2.0g.
 The PS-LX3BT tracks at 3.5g.
-That's within the safe range and won't damage your records in the short term, but it's heavier than the 1.5-2.5g range that most hi-fi turntables target.
-The PS-LX5BT's 2.0g is right in the sweet spot.
-Over thousands of plays across your collection, lighter tracking means less groove wear.
-If you're building a collection you plan to keep for decades, this matters.
+That's within the safe range and won't damage your records noticeably in the short term, but it's heavier than the 1.5-2.5g target that most proper hi-fi turntables hit.
+The PS-LX5BT's 2.0g sits right in the sweet spot.
+Over thousands of plays across a collection you're building and keeping, lighter tracking means measurably less groove wear.
+It's an honest difference, not a marketing distinction.
+If you plan to pass records to children or grandchildren, or you own original pressings that can't be replaced, 2.0g versus 3.5g matters.

 Better build underneath.
 Rigid one-piece chassis versus standard construction.
-Rubber platter mat for vibration damping.
-Gold-plated outputs for cleaner signal path.
-The all-black finish and higher-quality dust cover.
-None of these individually justify £100, but together they make the PS-LX5BT feel like a more considered piece of equipment.
+Rubber platter mat for vibration damping rather than bare aluminium.
+Gold-plated RCA outputs for a cleaner signal path.
+The all-black finish and higher-quality Perspex dust cover.
+None of these individually justifies £100, but together they reflect a different level of engineering attention.
+Pick up both turntables and you feel it immediately.

 What's Identical

-Both turntables share the same aptX Adaptive Bluetooth stack — the best wireless codec currently available, supporting up to 96kHz/24bit Hi-Res Wireless Audio.
-If wireless streaming is your primary reason for buying, the Bluetooth experience is identical.
+Both turntables share the same aptX Adaptive Bluetooth stack, the best wireless codec currently available, supporting up to 96kHz/24-bit Hi-Res Wireless Audio.
+It automatically adjusts bitrate to maintain stable connection quality.
+If wireless streaming is your primary reason for buying, the Bluetooth experience is identical across both models.
 You won't hear a difference between them over Bluetooth.

 Both have USB output for digitising your vinyl collection.
 Both have 3-level gain control.
 Both have switchable phono preamps (phono/line).
-Both are fully automatic — press a button, the arm drops, lifts when the side finishes.
+Both are fully automatic: press a button, the arm drops, lifts when the side finishes, arm returns to rest.
 Both play 33 1/3 and 45 RPM.
+Both look like modern, considered pieces of equipment rather than the budget alternatives that dominated this price before 2026.

 How They Replace the PS-LX310BT

-The jump from LX310BT to LX3BT is substantial.
-The jump from LX3BT to LX5BT is about future-proofing and record care.
+The jump from LX310BT to either new model is substantial across every dimension.
+The jump from LX3BT to LX5BT is specifically about cartridge upgradeability and record care.

 How They Compare to the Competition

-At £299, the PS-LX3BT competes with the Audio-Technica AT-LP120X (£270).
-The AT has direct drive, pitch control, a removable cartridge, and USB — but no Bluetooth.
-If wireless is essential, the Sony wins.
-If you want more turntable for less money and don't need Bluetooth, the AT-LP120X is hard to beat.
+At £299, the PS-LX3BT competes with the Audio-Technica AT-LP120X at around £270.
+The AT has direct drive, pitch control, a removable cartridge, and USB output, but no Bluetooth.
+If wireless is essential to your setup, the Sony is the clear choice.
+If you want more turntable for less money and Bluetooth isn't required, the AT-LP120X is difficult to beat.

-At £399, the PS-LX5BT sits alongside the AT-LP120XBT-USB (£350).
-The AT has direct drive, pitch control, a heavier build (10kg vs 3.6kg), and DJ-friendly features.
-The Sony has automatic operation, lighter tracking force, and more modern Bluetooth implementation.
+At £399, the PS-LX5BT competes with the AT-LP120XBT-USB at around £350.
+The AT has direct drive, pitch control, a heavier 10kg build, and DJ-friendly features.
+The Sony has automatic operation, lighter tracking force at 2.0g, and a more considered modern design.
 The AT suits hands-on listeners and DJs.
-The Sony suits people who want to press play and listen wirelessly.
+The Sony suits people who want to press play and listen wirelessly without fuss.
+Neither is objectively better; they're made for different listeners.

-Neither Sony competes with the Rega Planar 1 (£300) on pure sound quality — Rega's engineering focus on acoustic performance is unmatched at this price.
+Neither Sony model competes with the Rega Planar 1 at around £300 on pure sound quality.
+Rega's engineering focus on acoustic performance is unmatched in the price bracket.
 But the Rega has no Bluetooth, no USB, no automatic operation, and no built-in preamp.
-Different products for different priorities.
+Genuinely different products serving different priorities.

 Who Should Buy the PS-LX3BT

 You want the best wireless turntable experience without spending £400.
-You're not planning to upgrade cartridges.
+You're not planning to upgrade cartridges now or later.
 You'll mainly listen through Bluetooth speakers or headphones.
-You want automatic operation.
+You want fully automatic operation.
 You want USB for occasional digitising.
 The PS-LX3BT does all of this well and saves you £100 over the LX5BT.

 View on Amazon